cmt2/goophy_review/lifeform_figures.md

 load("../lifeform_fig/out.RData")
 ```

-Now, we will create a dataframe with the data arranged by family, with columns containing info on their higher order taxonomy.
+Now, we will create a dataframe with the data arranged by family, with columns containing information on their higher order taxonomy.

 ``` r
 taxon_info <- data.frame(family = in_all_not_in_checklist,